 - Express the ‘experimental data’ as fractions, e.g. Probability of two males = 3/10 or 30%, Probability of two males = 2/10 or 20%, etc.

-How reliable do you think this data is?
+How reliable do you think these data are?

 Students might mention issues like a small sample size, and that the sample is drawn only from our families.